 These 5 simple steps can help boost your book sales

-With nearly 5 million Kindle ebooks available, plus an even larger number of paperback and hardcover books listed on Amazon, it’s no wonder that your book can get lost in the crowd.
+With over 5 million Kindle ebooks currently available, plus an even larger number of paperback and hardcover books listed on Amazon, it’s no wonder that your book can get lost in the crowd.

-So let’s get started on making some simple changes that will improve your chances.
+So let’s get started on making some simple changes that will improve your chances of gaining book buyers.

 On Amazon as well as most other self-publishing sites, you can choose two categories (genres) for your book.
-If you are currently listed in broad categories, it’s time to hunt for much more narrowly focused niche categories.
+If you are currently listed in very broad top categories, it’s time to hunt for much more narrowly focused niche categories.
 Broad categories will have your book lost among thousands of others, so narrowing down will help your book discoverability.

 For instance, listing your book under ‘Kindle eBooks > Romance’ is a surefire way to have your book lost among hundreds of thousands of other books.

 A better listing would be ‘Kindle eBooks > Romance > Inspirational’, as it has narrowed down the number of competing titles.